bennixm/javaxprogramming/README.md

-# Practice Repository for University
+# Practice Repository for DHBW

 Welcome to the GitHub repository for our university practice!
 This repository is designed to help our teacher monitor individual progress and provide a collaborative space for me.
 It contains Java exercises and other materials to reinforce programming and version control skills.